Paysite

 A problem that paysites have is copyright protection, even with well-secured sites: there are cases of so-called "site rips", i.e. sites are either hacked, or subscribers redistributed content from a members' area without authorization; there have thus been sightings of original content on other TGP sites or entire site rip archives on file sharing networks.
 Some sites sell site rips of paysites.
 Administrators may try to counter these problems by employing digital rights management technologies.

 Because members must confirm some details of their identity when they make their payment, a touted advantage of paysites is the potential to keep minors from viewing their content, which, in several jurisdictions, including the United States, is illegal.
 The issue of how to protect these Internet audiences from pornographic material deemed harmful to them has been widely debated in the U.S. in light of the 1998 federal Child Online Protection Act, although websites hosted in the United States are required by law to publish contact information for the custodian of records.

 Many paysites attract potential paying customers by providing a portion of their content for free via free hosted galleries (FHGs), and use an affiliate program to drive new traffic to those FHGs.
 The percentage of unique visitors to FHGs who become paying members is known as the conversion ratio.

-With so many paysites and so much free porn being readily available the pricing of many paysites has dropped in recent years to increase subscriptions.
+With the rapid increase in paysites and free pornography, the pricing of many paysites has dropped in recent years to increase subscriptions.
 This has seen the rise of discount sites that offer reduced price memberships to a variety of paysites.
 Paysites have also increased the quality of their content to attract memberships, with many now offering 4K videos to their members.